cdesterke/gpcr/README.md

 ### description

-Starting from an imput human gene list obtained by omics experiments this gpcr package allows to perform a GPCR family enrichment in first step as compared to human GPCR database, lastly updated in december 2022: https://www.guidetopharmacology.org/download.jsp.
+Starting from an imput human gene list obtained by omics experiments this gpcr package allows to perform a GPCR family enrichment.

+- In a first step as compared to human GPCR database, lastly updated in december 2022: https://www.guidetopharmacology.org/download.jsp.
 This initial step of enrichment performed with "gpcrcalc" function allows to output a result table with significance of each GPCR family found in your gene list.

-In second step you could output your enrichment results in barplot for "enrichment scores with "plotes" function and for negative log10 p-values with "plotnlp" function.
-In last step you can performed a GPCR network with Louvain communitie detection: fonction "gpcrnet".
+- In second step you could output your enrichment results in barplot for "enrichment scores with "plotes" function and for negative log10 p-values with "plotnlp" function.

+- In last step you can performed a GPCR network with Louvain communitie detection: fonction "gpcrnet".

 ## code for processing analysis